 1993: DVS (Descriptive Video Service) makes select public-television programs on WOSU-TV accessible to people with visual impairments.

 2004: WOSU-FM becomes the first radio station in central Ohio to broadcast in HD Radio technology.
-WOSU-TV begins digital broadcasting.

-2009: “All Sides with Ann Fisher” debuts, taking over the spot in the day where Fred Andrle’s “Open Line” aired for two decades.
+2009: All Sides with Ann Fisher debuts, taking over the spot in the day where Fred Andrle’s Open Line aired for over two decades.

-2010: Around-the-clock classical programming begins at 101.1 FM (formerly WWCD).
+2010: Around-the-clock classical programming begins with the purchase of 101.1 FM and creation of WOSA-FM.